Posted on November 19, 2020 at 8:45 AM by Maggie Witte

 Planetary scientist who worked on NASA's Spirit, Opportunity, and Curiosity rover missions shares her journey of finding and developing her career.
 Topics covered include growing up in rural Kentucky, scientific inquiries into inhospitable environments, and stories of other scientists who studied Mars.
 Unrated.
 Commercial audiobook.
 2020.

-A honeybee heart has five openings: a year of keeping bees
+DB 100167 A honeybee heart has five openings: a year of keeping bees by Helen Jukes

 Reflections of personal distress due to life changes, the caring for a honeybee hive, and human interaction with nature.
 Topics covered include settling into a new home, myths and meanings surrounding bees, apiculture techniques and considerations, and harvesting honey.
 Unrated.
 Commercial audiobook.
 2020.